-This urban fantasy was published by Kensington Books on October 1, 2011 and has 352 pages.
+This urban fantasy that was published by Kensington Books on October 1, 2011 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Deadworld, The Lingering Dead
+Other books by this author which I have reviewed include Deadworld, The Lingering Dead

 Second in the Jackie Rutledge urban fantasy series and revolving around Jackie Rutledge, a grief-stricken FBI agent based in Chicago.
 The story touches on Jackie and Nick as a couple.